RazvanANica/OpenGLShaderCW2/README.md

 main() - calls the pass 1 and pass 2 functions

 Scene Basic:
-SceneBasic_Uniform() - The constructor of the class which loads the Vinayagar and Pot models.
+SceneBasic_Uniform() - The class's constructor loads the Vinayagar and Pot models.

 initScene() - Initializes the scene by enabling depth testing, setting up the projection matrice, calling the FBO, and setting the values for the multiple lights uniforms, as well as loading the textures in the scene.